Skip to content

 'Give your opponent a kiss on the cheek.'
 Eight life questions to writer Mark Haddon

 The huge success of his novel The Miraculous Incident with the Dog in the Night - nearly ten million copies sold - brought British writer and visual artist Mark Haddon financial freedom, but not peace of mind.
 He recently published his new novel, The Dolphin.
-'I always think: when this is finished, then I will have peace of mind.
+'I always think: when this is done, then I will have peace of mind.
 But that carrot on the stick for...

 'My cat saved me from death'.
 Seven life questions to author Jeanette Winterson